Hybrid Quantum-Classical Search Algorithms: Lower bound framework

+We remark the only difference in the statements of these theorems, compared to their respective original versions, is that the word ``classical'' has been replaced by ``pseudo-classical''.

-We note that, in Theorem~\ref{thm:mainTechB}, the constants $2$ in front of both $\sqrt{\tau_c}$ and $\tau_q$ cannot be improved.
+We note that, in the strengthened version of Theorem~\ref{thm:mainTechB} (the one concerning pseudo-classical queries, not classical queries), the constants $2$ in front of both $\sqrt{\tau_c}$ and $\tau_q$ cannot be improved.
 As shown in \cite{ambainis:semiclassical}, for Search with unique marked element and a small number of queries $\tau$, the pseudo-classical oracle can outperform the classical oracle by about a factor of $4$.
 Indeed, on the one hand, if an algorithm is given only $\tau$ classical queries (and no other types of queries), the best it can do is to query the oracle on randomly guessed indices and then, if the marked index is not found, guess it randomly, thus having the success probability $(\tau+1)/n$.
 On the other hand, if we run Grover's algorithm, but use the pseudo-classical oracle instead of the quantum oracle, the success probability becomes $1-(1-1/n)^2(1-2/n)^{2(\tau_c-1)}$, which is approximately $4\tau/n$ for small $\tau$.

 The authors of \cite{ambainis:semiclassical} also show that this factor $4$ improvement is essentially optimal, and Theorem~\ref{thm:mainTechB} can be thought of as a strengthening of such a statement.
 However, if we aim for a success probability close to $1$, Theorem~\ref{thm:mainTechA} states that the advantage of the pseudo-classical oracle over the classical oracle vanishes.